isomerpages/psd-goc/_why-plan/Avoid Extra Costs.md

 <p><strong>Purpose:</strong> Appoint someone you trust to make decisions regarding
 your personal welfare, property and affairs in the event that you lose mental capacity.</p>
-<p><strong>How it reduces extra costs: </strong>Avoid costly legal disputes
+<p><strong>How it reduces extra costs: </strong>Without an LPA in place,<strong> </strong>those
-over who should manage your affairs.
-Grant your loved ones the legal right to access your savings if necessary to manage daily expenses.</p>
+caring for you will have to apply for the legal right to manage your affairs.
+In the event that they are unable to manage daily expenses, they will have to apply for the right to access your savings.
+Avoid costly court applications and legal disputes over who should manage your affairs.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>